 Right.
 Cool.
 And I’m just checking the audio right now to make sure that everything’s working, but looks like everything is working now from the start.
 In our last live, it took maybe 15 minutes until we, we realised that the people that were watching couldn’t hear your audio, but now it seems to work exactly fine.

 Yeah.
-So we’ll just hope for the best right now.
+We’ll just hope for the best right now.
 We just got a comment here.
 All good now.
 Cool.
 Cool.
 Yeah.

 All right.
-So maybe in this live, I will be able to, to listen a little better and not focus on all the problems coming up in the software.
+Maybe in this live, I will be able to, to listen a little better and not focus on all the problems coming up in the software.

-So yeah.
+Yeah.
 Tell us a little bit about who you are and what you’re doing.
-So my name is Sara Nguyen, and I help small business owners build and grow their businesses using social media.
+My name is Sara Nguyen, and I help small business owners build and grow their businesses using social media.
 And my focus right now is on creating courses so that people can learn with me.

 And I’m really excited, I guess to be here and just to have this conversation today because when I first started, I guess my business journey, it was just like everyone else’s journey.
 It was figuring out what I wanted to do and how I was going to deliver value.